leloykun/leloykun.github.io/content/ponder/steepest-descent-non-riemannian/index.md

 $$W_{t+1} = W\_t - \hat{\lambda} G_{W\_t}^{-1}\nabla \mathcal{L}(W\_t)\_\xi$$
 where $\hat{\lambda} = \frac{\lambda}{\|\|G_{W\_t}^{-1}\nabla \mathcal{L}(W\_t)\_\xi\|\|}$.
 This is Riemannian Stochastic Gradient Descent (RSGD) with an adaptive learning rate.
 And if we let $P_W = G_W^{-1}$ be the preconditioner at point $W$, we can relate this to Preconditioned Stochastic Gradient Descent (PSGD) algorithms (Li, 2015; Pooladzandi et al., 2024).

 > **Important Takeaway:** In a Riemannian manifold, the preconditioner $P_W$ is *unique* and *well-defined* at each point $W \in \mathcal{W}$, but *may not be constant* across the manifold.
 Thus, as we move across the manifold, we may need to recompute or update our running estimate of the preconditioner.
-However, if our updates are "small-enough" by some definition, then we may not need to update it at every step; near convergence, or even earlier, it would suffice to update only every $K > 1$ steps for some $K$ chosen a priori.
+However, if our updates are "small-enough" by some definition, then we may not need to update it at every step; near convergence, or even earlier, it would suffice to update only every $K > 1$ steps for some positive integer $K$ chosen a priori.

 ### 3.3. $\bm{\mathcal{W}}$ is a Non-Riemannian Manifold